Code-Institute-Submissions/eHand/docs/testing.md

 ### Notices visual testing
 * :hammer: TEST:    (Notices)
-    * Expected notices page to display each notice in a paginated view, stacked on mobile device and side by side on descktop
+    * Expected notices page to display each notice in a paginated view, stacked on mobile device and side by side on desktop
 * :clipboard: RESULT:
     * Notice page rendered as expected on all screen sizes.